 6. DEEPWATER NATIONAL PARK | ~470KM / 5.5HRS

-A couple of hours north of Bundaberg, Deepwater National Park is a bit of a drive away but it’s also one of our favourite beach camping getaways.
+A couple of hours north of Bundaberg, Deepwater National Park is a bit of a drive from Brisbane but it’s also one of our favourite beach camping getaways.

 Wreck Rock camping area is just a short walk from the beach, there are cold showers here, and it’s somehow a really relaxing spot.
-The two camping areas tend to book out early so plan ahead.
+The two camping areas tend to book out early, especially over long weekends and the busy Christmas period so plan ahead.

 You’re not far from Agnes Water and 1770 so if you’re hankering after a ‘city outing’, it’s easily accomplished.